efabless/openlane2/docs/source/getting_started/quickstart.md

 This page assumes you have already installed OpenLane.
 Check the sidebar to install OpenLane if you haven't already.
 :::

-This guide covers running the flow on existing desings, adding new designs and quick overview of the design directory structure.
+This guide covers running the flow on existing desings and a quick overview of the design directory structure.

 ## Using Configuration Files
 Like with previous versions of OpenLane, you can use configuration files as specified in their reference manual [here](../reference/configuration.md).
 You would have to create a `config.json` or `config.tcl` file.